dsjhadjskjads/men/README.md

        - link your heruko application

 3. Configure in index.js
-       - you need to change: (watch video tutorial for better understanding)
+       - you need to change:
           + secret_value
           + client_id
           + redirect_uri
           + webhook_url

-4. Host the repo you forked on heroku
+4. Host the repo you forked on https://dashboard.render.com/ (WEB SERVICE) link to github and link the repo and just put a name and dont change anything else
-5. Set up your fake discord server